Close Menu

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 Usually, the only cost you will have is if a doctor charges for copies of your medical records.
 If so, then that is your bill to pay.

 There are costs in every case.
 You will owe the costs in your case whether we win or lose your case.
-However, your attorney fees come from your back benefit.
+However, your attorney fees come from your past due benefits.
 You only pay an attorney fee if we win your case.
 You owe no attorney fee if we do not win benefits for you.
-To learn more about attorney fees read here.
+Learn about attorney fees in SSD cases.

-Hiring an attorney with experience to represent you in your case is the best thing you can do to help yourself.
-Contact us today and take advantage of our free review of your case.
+Hiring an attorney with experience to represent you in your case is the best thing you can do.
+Contact us and take advantage of our free review of your case.
 We want to be your legal team and help you win benefits for osteoarthritis.

 OUR SSD ATTORNEYS WANT TO WORK FOR YOU